|

 Civil lawsuits can be lengthy and costly, often involving extensive discovery (the exchange of evidence and information), depositions, and potentially a trial.
 It’s highly recommended to hire an experienced attorney to represent you, as they can navigate the legal system and build a strong case on your behalf.

-According to Statista, contract lawsuits (which could include disputes over hotel refunds) accounted for 16.5% of all civil cases filed in U.S. district courts in 2021.
+Contract lawsuits (which could include disputes over hotel refunds) accounted for around 16.5% of all civil cases filed in U.S. district courts in 2021.
 However, the majority of civil cases (around 97%) are settled out of court, often through negotiation or mediation.

 Potential Remedies and Damages